kwaldenphd/python-structured-data/README.md

 141. Explore the list of options (["Available APIs"](https://www.census.gov/data/developers/data-sets.html)) and decide on a specific dataset.

-142. For the purposes of this example, I'm going to work with [five-year data from the American Community survey](https://www.census.gov/data/developers/data-sets/acs-5year.html) to find a recent population count for `46556`, Notre Dame's zip code.
+142. For the purposes of this example, I'm going to work with [five-year data from the American Community survey](https://www.census.gov/data/developers/data-sets/acs-5year.html) to find a recent population count for all US states.

 143. First thing I want to do is explore the documentation available for this dataset so I know what might (or should) return from the API call.
 - [Link to documentation for 2019 subset of this dataset](https://www.census.gov/data/developers/data-sets/acs-5year.html)

 144. As you can see from the documentation, there are MANY variables and data points contained in this dataset.

-145. For this example, I'm going to stick to the original question of wanting a recent population count for Notre Dame's zip code.
+145. For this example, I'm going to stick to the original question of wanting a recent population count for all states.

 146. From looking at the documentation, I know my API call will start with `https://api.census.gov/data/2017/acs/acs5?key=[YOUR_API_KEY]`